Ptujec/ptujec.github.io/_pages/shortcuts.md

 ---
 title: Shortcuts
 permalink: /shortcuts/
-last_modified_at: 2024-12-25T17:25:53.246Z
+last_modified_at: 2024-12-25T17:54:01.846Z
 ---

-I use Shortcuts mostly on iOS.
-I do my automation mostly in [LaunchBar](https://ptujec.github.io/launchbar).
+Shortcuts are great on iOS.
+On macOS I do my automation mostly in [LaunchBar](https://ptujec.github.io/launchbar).
 But sometimes, even on macOS, a Shortcut is the better solution.

 So here is my (for now small) list of shortcuts: